Showing posts with label cafe. Show all posts

 Day 1: Tuesday, December 18, 2012

 We left the house at 3:15 A.M. and headed to Nashville, TN.
 I arrived at 5:15.
-The flight, which left at 6:15 A.M., was flight 2315.
+Flight 2315, which left at 6:15 A.M., was the flight.
 I sat next to the window, and a young black man sat in the middle seat.
 We talked, and he said he lived in Nashville but was looking to move to Virginia.
-He had a couple of small children, and his mother was a schoolteacher for special needs children.
+He had a couple of young children, and his mother was a special-needs schoolteacher.

 The morning sunrise in Maryland